OS X 10.5.2 (9C31) Seeded, Safari 3.1 Beta Incorporates Latest Webkit Features

 - HTML5 SQL storage API: "The client-side database storage API allows web applications to store structured data locally using a medium many web developers are already familiar with - SQL."

-- CSS Transforms and CSS Animations
+- CSS Transforms

 The latest beta builds of Safari also address a number of significant fixes.
 Safari is currently at version 3.0.4.
 For those interested in the cutting edge Webkit releases, you can download nightly builds -- though these may not be entirely stable.

 Apple is working on a number of new products that are set to launch this fall, and Bloomberg's Mark Gurman says that it will be "the widest array" of new devices that Apple has introduced in its history.

 In his latest "Power On" newsletter, Gurman explains that Apple is working on four new flagship iPhones (iPhone 14, iPhone 14 Max, iPhone 14 Pro, and iPhone 14 Pro Max), an updated low-end Ma...